oauth-wg/oauth-selective-disclosure-jwt/main.md

 #### Other Claims

-The payload of SD-JWT MAY contain other JWT claims, such as `iss`, `iat`, etc. as defined by the applications using SD-JWTs.
+The SD-JWT payload MAY contain other claims and will typically contain other JWT claims, such as `iss`, `iat`, etc.

-### Flat and Structured `_sd` objects
+### Example 1 - Flat SD-JWT

-The `_sd` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
-The `_sd` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure. it is at the issuer's discretion whether to use a 'flat' or 'structured' `_sd` SD-JWT object, and how to structure it such that it is suitable for the use case.

-Examples 1 is a non-normative example of an SD-JWT using a 'flat' `_sd` object and example 2 is a non-normative example of an SD-JWT using a 'structured' `_sd` object.
-The difference between the examples is how an `address` claim is disclosed.

-Both examples use a following object as a set of claims that the Issuer is issuing:
+This example shows a simple SD-JWT containing user claims.
+The issuer here decided to use a completely flat structure, i.e., the `address` claim can only be disclosed in full.

+In this example, these claims are the payload of the SD-JWT:

 {#example-simple-sd-jwt-claims}
 ```json